helm/charts/incubator/azuremonitor-containers/README.md

 This article describes how to set up and use [Azure Monitor - Containers](https://docs.microsoft.com/en-us/azure/monitoring/monitoring-container-health) to monitor the health and performance of your workloads deployed to Kubernetes environments.
 Monitoring your Kubernetes cluster and containers is critical, especially when running a production cluster, at scale, with multiple applications.

-*This is a private preview.
-If you like to be part of the private preview, please fill in the form* [here]((https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR5SUgbotTSlNh-jO0uLfw51UOVBTMzFCMVIyWVEzT09NWVpDOTc0UFhENC4u)).

 ---

 ## Pre-requisites